Elinor Florence, Author

 Saving Fuel for the War Effort

-When World War Two was declared in 1939, Great Britain began rationing “petrol” almost immediately.
-Not only was every drop of fuel needed for military vehicles, but the blockade of the Atlantic by German submarines meant it was difficult to import fuel and everything else.
+When the Second World War was declared in 1939, Great Britain began rationing “petrol” almost immediately.
+Not only was every drop of fuel needed for military vehicles, but the blockade of the Atlantic by German submarines meant it was difficult to import fuel along with everything else.

 Once again, I’m reminded how much more deprivation the British people suffered than we did here in North America.